chaitu843/server-neo4j/README.md

 4. If you wanna pass whole object into cypher query, only option is you need to prepare a string in a way it needs and then pass it.
    It won't accept Object, Map, JSON.stringfy(gives double quotes);

+5 .
+No Single quotes while forming a json in POSTMAN